jgrandguillaume/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 If you configured a "Maximum Discrepancy Rate Threshold".

-* When validating an Inventory Adjustment if some line exceed the Discrepancy Threshold the system will raise an user error.
+* When validating an Inventory Adjustment if some line exceed the Discrepancy Threshold the system will raise an user error and set the inventory's state to 'Pending to Approve'.
 * If both WH and location thresholds are configured, the location one has preference.
-* The warehouse manager can force the validation of an inventory.
+* The warehouse control manager can force the validation of an inventory pending to approve.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas